Pole-Engineering/Docs/docs/assembly-guide/crossant/gantry.md

  >
  >![Gantry](../../../static/img/gantry-assembly/xy-joint.PNG)
  >
- > - Now you can place the rail in position, but fully tightening the bolt may make the assembly more difficult.
+ > - Now place the rail in position, but fully tightening the bolt may make the assembly more difficult.
 Tighten the bolt that secures the rail, but not completely.
  >
  >![Gantry](../../../static/img/gantry-assembly/xy-joint-rail.PNG)

  >:::caution
- > - To assemble the XY joints, you'll need to loosen and slide the extrusions marked in blue in the pictures below a bit.
+ > - To assemble the XY joints, loosen and slide the extrusions marked in blue in the pictures below a bit.
  >
  >![Gantry](../../../static/img/gantry-assembly/blue-extrusion.png)
  >